Fox 5 DC Security Guard Shoots Suspect Trying To Enter TV Station

 The shooting occurred along Wisconsin Avenue in Friendship Heights just after 3 p.m.

-DC police said the female security guard fired her gun at the 38-year-old man after he tried to kick his way into the building, smashing through the glass front door.
+DC police said the female security guard fired her gun as the 38-year-old man after he tried to kick his way into the building, smashing through the glass front door.

 The man was not armed, police said.